 When a relationship breaks down and there are children involved, parents are not always able to reach agreement about issues such as who the children will live with and how much time they should spend with the other parent.
 We understand that resolving these difficulties is not easy and we can offer advice and assistance at whatever level is needed.

 We recognise that applying to Court is a last resort and will always try to explore other options.
 If it is necessary to go to Court, the child’s welfare will come first in relation to any decisions made.
 The Court will also be anxious to avoid any unnecessary delay and try to reach a decision quickly.

 The Court can make a range of Orders in relation to children but the main Orders that are made are:

 - with whom a child is to live (formerly called custody, or residence)

 - how much time a child is to spend with the either parent (formerly called access or contact)

 2. A Specific Issue Order which deals with an individual issue, for example what medical treatment a child should have or what school they should attend.

 3. A Prohibited Steps Order which prevents a specified action from taking place, for example taking the child abroad.

 Each of the Solicitors in our Family Department are experienced in dealing with a range of issues regarding children, either by providing advice, negotiating agreements or representing parents in legal proceedings.
 We also have experience in dealing with cases involving Social Services.

-We can provide expert, sympathetic and child-focused advice on all matters involving children.
+We can provide expert, sympathetic and child-focused advice and representation on all matters involving children.